DACA Advising & Resources

 As a result of the court order on Jan.
 10, 2018, U.S. Citizenship and Immigration Services (USCIS) has stated, “Until further notice, and unless otherwise provided in their guidance, the DACA policy will be operated on the terms in place before it was rescinded on Sept.
 5, 2017.”
 USCIS released instructions stating they will accept DACA renewal applications from individuals who were previously granted DACA.
 They will not accept DACA applications from new individuals nor will they accept applications for advance parole travel requests.

 The University if offering legal counsel to assist with your possible DACA renewal.
-Contact Jackie Leighton to arrange a DACA renewal legal consultation as soon as possible.
+Contact Albert Rivera to arrange a DACA renewal legal consultation as soon as possible.
 We do not know how long this window of opportunity will last and we strongly recommend that you arrange a legal consultation immediately.
-The Trump Administration is expected to appeal this ruling and could request a stay of the order while the appeal is ongoing.
-If such a stay is granted, USCIS could stop accepting renewal applications.

-Email email@example.com or call 609-258-5102 or schedule an online appointment via the WASS calendar.
-Location: Davis International Center, Simpson International Building A45
+Email email@example.com or call 609-258-9403 or schedule an online appointment via the WASS calendar.
+Location: Davis International Center, Simpson International Building A45, Princeton University.

 The Princeton University Undergraduate Financial Aid Office will arrange for the University to cover the cost of the DACA renewal filing fees for undergraduate students.
 This is available for DACA renewals that occur during the student's degree period.
 Students who file a DACA renewal should contact Ben Eley, Assoc.
 Director in Undergraduate Financial Aid at 220 West College to make arrangements for this DACA fee grant.
 Mr. Eley's email is firstname.lastname@example.org.
 If you have previously filed for DACA renewal during your Princeton studies, you may be eligible for reimbursement from the Financial Aid Office.